 Above: Blood spatter on the ground is normally a clear indication of a wounded, although possibly dying, or fatally wounded animal.
 This will only be ascertained after successfully following the spoor.

 After independence most of those countries continued to outlaw the use of dogs for any form of hunting on state land.
-Things are changing though, and several Zimbabwean PHs who hunt private land, and the big conservancies, now use dogs on blood spoor.
+Things are changing though, and several Zimbabwean PHs who guide safaris on private land, and on the big conservancies, now use dogs on blood spoor.
 Illegalities aside, another limitation to using dogs across vast swaths of Mozambique, Zimbabwe, and Zambia, is the tsetse fly.
 Considered by many to be nature’s most efficient custodian of wildlife in Africa, tsetse fly are vectors of the deadly trypanosomiasis which is lethal to dogs.

 Above: When not working, Jack Russell’s are always a favourite with safari clients.